Prices may be rising, but Americans shopped more than expected in January - KVIA

 Retail therapy in the face of inflation

 Consumer prices nearly rose to a 40-year high in January.
-Economists are hopeful that prices will come down in 2022 after peaking in the early months of the year.
-But it remains to be seen if January was this peak.
+Economists anticipate prices will peak in the early months of the year and are hopeful inflation will begin to fall after that.

 In the meantime, wages are rising for many Americans.
 And even though salary increases in many cases aren’t keeping up with inflation, additional cash in people’s wallets helps to drive spending.